 Meeting Time and Place

-The course begins at the Yamnuska office at 8:00am on the Saturday morning.
+The course begins at the Yamnuska office at 8:00am on Day 1.
 The Yamnuska office is located at #200 – 50 Lincoln Park, Canmore.
 See this map for location.

 Instructors and Group Size

 Enthusiastic and extremely talented, your instructors hold rock climbing or alpine certification from the Association of Canadian Mountain Guides.
 Our instructors are chosen not just for their technical climbing virtuosity but also for their ability to instruct and coach.